What We Fund

 PAC•LA Supporting Grants:

-- Venice Arts youth photography program.
+- Ongoing contributions to Venice Arts youth photography program.

 - The Karen Sinsheimer Memorial Fund at the Santa Barbara Museum of Art, designated for photography acquisition.